MHaroonBaig/MotionKit/README.md

     motionKit.getAccelerometerValues(interval: 1.0){
         (x, y, z) in
-        //Process the retrieved values here
+        //You have now got the x, y and z values here ....
-        ....
       }